 Also, soaps and other toiletries will be very appreciated.
 I guess with the time the products that Cuban people don’t have easily available are changing.
 But with all the people travelling to Cuba, you should be able to find information prior to your trip what items are the most wished-after.

 4 – Take Your Own Products with You

 One of the important things female travellers should know about Cuba when planning their trip is – take all the hygienic and cosmetic products you might need.
 They can be bought in Cuba but it is difficult to find and are expensive.

 5 – Be Prepared for the Humidity

-The cosmetics that will take with you must be adapted for very humid conditions and with a sun protection.
-Even during the winter months, the sun at noon is shining strongly and obliquely, and the air is with average humidity 75%.
+The cosmetics that will take with you must be adapted for very humid conditions and with sun protection.
+Even during the winter months, the sun at noon is shining strongly and obliquely, and the air is with an average humidity of 75%.

 6 – Where to Buy Coffee in Cuba

 If you want to bring back home some original Cuban coffee, you have two options: “Serrano”, which is sold in stores and minced; and coffee beans, freshly roasted in coffee plantations, which is the cheaper option.